has built a sizable patent portfolio. Currently CSIR holds portfolio (In force Patents) of about 3000

 the developed world.
 The crowning success of this effort was the development

-of patented HIV drugs secured by IPU (beta thymidine for AZT; Zerit, Epivir,
+of patented HIV drugs secured by CSIR (beta thymidine for AZT; Zerit, Epivir,

 Ziagen), manufactured by CIPLA and delivered to deserving consumers in

 Africa at 10% of the price of equivalent drugs supplied by multinationals.

 patented and were introduced in the market namely, Centchroman a new

 post-coital antifertlity agent marketed by Hindustan Latex Ltd. under the